emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## Mocine
-### Score: 21/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 9 servers and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites UI is alright but has room for improvement. 🟡
-1. Has built in subs for most things and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has collections / random AI, but could use more in terms of discoverability options. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
-## EnjoyTown
-### Score: 21/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 8 servers but does not auto-switch if one fails. 🟡
-1. Site does have episode auto-next (server 1). ✔️
-1. Sites UI is good, feels very modern. ✔️
-1. Site has subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site works well and looks good on mobile. ✔️
-1. Site does have a custom version of movie-webs player. ✔️

-***
-## Willow
-### Score: 20/26
-1. Streams load very fast. ✔️
-1. Content 1080 and can be lowered but it does give lower options too. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 9 servers, but does not auto-switch if one fails. 🟡
-1. Site does have episode auto-next. ✔️
-1. UI is good, feels very modern and search shows results as you type. ✔️
-1. Site has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has bookmarks and watch history, but it can't be synced across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## catflix